-ActiveX Controls have become the primary architecture for developing programmable software components for use in containers ranging from software development tools to end-user productivity tools.
+ActiveX controls have become the primary architecture for developing programmable software components for use in containers ranging from software development tools to end-user productivity tools.
 For a control to operate well in a variety of containers, it must be able to assume some minimum level of functionality that it can rely on in all containers.
 This minimum level of functionality is defined in the COM and ActiveX Control specifications, published by Microsoft Corporation.
-These guidelines have been rigorously followed in an attempt to make MineSet's visualization controls reliable and interoperable, and, ultimately, better and more usable components for building component-based solutions.
+These guidelines have been rigorously followed so that MineSet visualization controls would be reliable and interoperable, and, and so that they would be better and more usable for building component-based solutions.

-How MineSet's Visualization Controls Work
+MineSet's Visualization Controls

-MineSet's visualization controls are comprised of seven separate ActiveX controls implemented as in-process DLLs.
-The only one you need to be concerned about, as a developer of a client application which will incorporate the MineSet visualizations, is the VizComposite control.
-The VizComposite control is an actual composite control that dynamically creates and manages the other six ActiveX controls based on the visualization file being loaded.
-A client application need only to create an instance of the VizComposite control, either at design-time or run-time, in order to embed MineSet visualization capabilities within their application.
-Once instantiated, you can call methods and set/get property values from the control to alter its behavior and to access certain functionality.
-These methods and properties are documented below.
+MineSet visualization controls consist of eight separate ActiveX controls implemented as in-process DLLs.
+As a developer of a client application that will incorporate the MineSet visualizations, the you only have to be concerned about the VizComposite control.
+The VizComposite control is an actual composite control that dynamically creates and manages the other seven ActiveX controls based on the visualization file being loaded.
+A client application only needs to create an instance of the VizComposite control, either during design or at run-time, in order to embed MineSet visualization capabilities within its application.
+Once instantiated, you can call methods and set or get property values from the control to alter its behavior and to access certain functionality.